nunorc/IBM-DS_Coursera_Capstone/Final-Report.md

    2. Each venue has the category information (e.g. _Hotel_, _Winery_),
       one-hot encode the venue category for every venue and add the city name information;
-   3. Next group together by city using the mean for every category;
+   3. Next group together by city using the sum for every category;
    4. The result is a dataframe that contains, for each city, a vector representing the venues of interest found in the city;
 3. Run the clustering algorithm: